 Ted Turner calls solar energy the "biggest business opportunity the world has ever seen."
 And for once, he may be understating it.
 CNBC's Jane Wells reported on the maverick mogul's plans, on "Morning Call."

 What many see as outrageous or obscene compensation for chief executive officers is back in the limelight after some high profile pay packages lately.
-The WEF meeting is tackling the issue by asking basic questions: What’s an appropriate level for top managers?
-Who defines “appropriate” and how?
-Should a CEO’s pay be linked to the company’s performance?
+The House Financial Services Committee Thursday holds a public hearing on the issue and the hue and cry about greed and abuse is bound to bounce off the walls of Congress.
 The contrarian view is that there is little or no direct link between pay and performance and coupling the two might be detrimental because CEOs would cut corners to boost their pay, eroding the company’s long-term prospects.

 The composition of the board of directors at major companies is changing and becoming less clubby.
 On "Squawk Box" CNBC's Mary Thompson says there’s no shortage of candidates to serve on corporate boards, but they’re now drawn from a different talent pool.
 In 2001, about half board members were active CEOs.
 Last year, the figure declined to 29%.

 Searching for nuggets of wisdom from the Oracle of Omaha.

 The Billionaire Next Door: Warren Buffett